Wangdi/Hackintosh-Intel-i9-10850k-MSI-Z490-GAMING-EDGE-WIFI/README.md

 ---

-This repository contains OpenCore configuration files for installing macOS Big Sur on an Intel 10th gen CPU and Z490 chipset build
+This repository contains OpenCore configuration files for installing macOS on build with Intel 10th gen CPU and Z490 chipset

 ![about](images/about.png)